Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Introduction

-Time evolution of a dynamical system (DS) is specified directly by its equations of motion.
-This is the most general formulation of dynamics as compared, for example, to the classical mechanics, where equations of motion follow from the least action principle.
-As a result of this generality, the applicability of DS theory in modern science ranges from social and biological sciences to Astrophysics.
+Time evolution of a dynamical system (DS) is specified directly by its equations of motion that in the general case do not follow from the least action principle.
+This is the most general class of continuous-time dynamical models as compared, \emph{e.g.}, to classical or Hamilton dynamics known in the DS theory as conservative models.
+As a result of this generality, DS theory has the widest applicability ranging from the social and biological sciences to astrophysics.

-For a natural DS, the time is always continuous and there is always external noise coming from its environment.
-In other words, natural DS's are described by stochastic (partial) differential equations (SDE's).
-Most of the efforts in the DS theory, however, were directed toward the idealistic deterministic dynamics. \cite{review} In particular, there was no definition of dynamical chaos for natural DS's.
-Therefore, it was only intuitively that could we separate natural DS's on chaotic and non-chaotic ones.
+A natural DS always experiences a stochastic influence of external noise coming from its environment.
+In other words, natural DSs are described by stochastic (partial) differential equations (SDEs).\footnote{We will not consider here quantum dynamics - yet another large category of dynamics in the natural world.
+Nevertheless, the supersymmetric approach to SDEs can also be useful for quantum systems such as spin quantum systems.\cite{Grindel}} Most of the efforts in the DS theory, however, were directed toward idealistic deterministic dynamics.
+In particular, even though some important insights on the interplay between noise and chaotic behavior have already been established, \cite{Kapitaniak} it is still an open question what is a mathematically rigorous stochastic generalization of the concept of dynamical chaos - a very fundamental dynamical phenomenon \cite{review} with over a century long history.\cite{Rue14}

-A related topic is the mysterious chaotic long-range correlations that reveal themselves through such well-established phenomena and concepts as 1/f noise, butterfly effect or sensitivity to initial conditions, algebraic statistics of instantonic processes such as Barkhausen jumps, etc. These correlations emerge in seemingly unrelated natural DS's on all possible scales.
-Those include the brain, \cite{brain} earthquakes, \cite{earthquakes} solar flares, \cite{SolarFlares} biological \cite{biologicalevolution} and celestial \cite{celestialevolution} evolutions, financial markets, \cite{FinancialMarkets} glasses, \cite{glasses} various nanometer scale devices \cite{Nano} and many, many others.
-Thus, the understanding of the mathematical reasons why chaotic DS always exhibit long-range correlations was an important outstanding problem of modern science.

-On the other hand, many important properties of deterministic chaos are well established by now.
-For example, it is a common knowledge that the onset of chaos is a phase transition that exhibits features of universality. \cite{Univ_Chao} It is also known that chaos has a lot to do with topology: at the transition into chaos topologically ill-defined fractal attractors show up.
+Many important properties of deterministic chaos are well now established.
+For example, it is a common knowledge that the onset of chaos has features of a phase transition such as universality. \cite{Univ_Chao} It is also known that chaos has a lot to do with topology: at the transition into deterministic chaos fractal attractors, which are not well-defined topological manifolds, show up.
 The connection to topology actually goes deeper: fractal attractors in 3D consist of unstable periodic orbits with nontrivial linking numbers laying at the heart of "chaos topology". \cite{ChaosTopology}